isc-projects/bind9/doc/arm/reference.rst

     Records are returned in the order they are defined in the zone file.
 This option is only available if BIND is configured with "--enable-fixed-rrset" at compile time.

 ``random``
-    Records are returned in some random order.
+    Records are returned in a random order.

 ``cyclic``
     Records are returned in a cyclic round-robin order, rotating by one record per query.
-If BIND is configured with "--enable-fixed-rrset" at compile time, then the initial ordering of the RRset will match the one specified in the zone file; otherwise the initial ordering is indeterminate.
+If BIND is configured with "--enable-fixed-rrset" at compile time, the initial ordering of the RRset matches the one specified in the zone file; otherwise the initial ordering is indeterminate.

 ``none``
     Records are returned in whatever order they were retrieved from the database.
-This order is indeterminate, but will be consistent as long as the database is not modified.
+This order is indeterminate, but remains consistent as long as the database is not modified.
 When no ordering is specified, this is the default.

 For example: